kitcatkai/darknet/README.md

 ## Backend

-This repo contains the backend(flask and darknet model) for for ilytics.sg
+This repo contains the backend(flask and darknet model) for ilytics.sg

 ## Run Instruction